Sorbian March: History

-Several rulers are recorded: Thachulf, Radulf, Poppo, and Burchard (probably).
-The commanders of the Sorbian March bore the title dux Sorabici (limitis) in the Annales, but are also referred to elsewhere as counts (comites), margraves (marchiones), and dukes of Thuringia (duces Thuringorum).
-The march was probably ruled primarily by the Babenberg family.
+Several commanders of the Sorbian March are recorded: Thachulf, Radulf, Poppo, and Burchard (probably).
+They bore the title dux Sorabici (limitis) in the Annales, but are also referred to elsewhere as counts (comites), margraves (marchiones), and dukes of Thuringia (duces Thuringorum).
+The march was probably ruled primarily by counts from the Babenberg family.

-The boundary between Thuringia and the Sorbs was defined as the Saale river by Einhard, writing in the 830s: Salam fluvium, qui Thuringos et Sorabos dividit ("the river Saale, which divides the Thuringii and the Sorbs").
-Erfurt was then the chief economic centre of eastern Thuringia.
+The boundary between Thuringia and the Sorbs was defined as the Saale river by Einhard, mentioning in the 830s "the river Saale, which divides the Thuringii and the Sorbs" (Salam fluvium, qui Turingos et Sorabos dividit).
 The Sorbian March probably (loosely) included the land east of the Saale as far as the Elster and the Pleisse, which might have been controlled by castles.
 The Sorbian March may have been only the area west of the Saale, east of it, or on both sides.
+Erfurt was then the chief economic centre of eastern Thuringia.

-The Sorbian March was frequently troubled in the 9th century by Slavic insurrections, who were tributaries of the Germans.
-In the 10th century the march formed part of the vast marca Geronis from 937 until 965.
-During this period, the Sorbs were reduced to serfdom and the march was largely pacified.
-After 965, it formed a part of the March of Meissen.
+The Sorbian March was frequently troubled in the 9th century by uprisings of Slavic tribes, that were tributaries of East Frankish (German) kings.
+In the middle of the 10th century, much of those regions formed part of the March of Gero I, and were later included into the March of Meissen.
+At the beginning of the 11th century, German rule was temporarily challenged by the Duchy of Poland, that captured much of the region in 1002 and kept it upon the Treaty of Bautzen (1018), but those areas were later returned to German rule (1032).